 Bonfanti (chair), Belsterling, Carlino, Joseph, Procaccini, Skwarecki

-The objectives of the program are: (1) to gain knowledge about the basic acoustical, anatomical and neurological development of normal speech, language and hearing; (2) to understand the etiology and characteristics of various communication disorders; (3) to develop the skill to assess these disorders; (4) to demonstrate the ability to use a wide variety of therapeutic instruments and procedures and (5) to demonstrate the principles and practices of ethical professional behavior.
+The objectives of the program are: (1) to gain the theoretical knowledge which prepares the student for entry into an accredited master's program in this field; (2) to gain knowledge about the basic acoustical, anatomical and neurological development of normal speech, language and hearing; (3) to understand the etiology and characteristics of various communication disorders; (4) to develop the skill to assess these disorders; (5) to demonstrate the ability to use a wide variety of therapeutic instruments and procedures; and (6) to demonstrate the principles and practices of ethical professional behavior.

 Faculty believe that students should experience hands-on clinical contact early in their program of study.
-The Department of Communication Disorders provides contact with clients by having undergraduate students assist in: (a) the department’s Preschool Program; (b) the Speech and Hearing Clinic; (c) and the Audiology Clinic.
+The Department of Communication Disorders provides contact with clients by having undergraduate students assist in: (a) the department’s Learning and Language Center, a preschool program; (b) the University Speech and Hearing Clinic; and (c) the University Audiology Clinic.